bibin-zoz/strongify-passgen-go-echo/README.md

-# strongify-passgen-go-echo
-Here's a README file template for your Strongify Password Generator project.
-This template includes sections commonly found in README files, such as a project description, setup instructions, usage, and more.
-You can customize it further based on your specific project details.

----

 # Strongify Password Generator

 Strongify Password Generator is a secure password generation service that allows users to save custom phrases (collections of words) and generate passwords based on these phrases.
 The passwords can include user-defined lengths, minimum numbers of numbers, symbols, and a secret from an environment variable.
 This project is developed using Go, Echo, MySQL, and JWT for authentication.